2025 Southport shooting: Reactions

-The American Fish Company and Frying Pan, another local restaurant, closed until October 31 as a result of the attack, with initially limited hours upon reopening.
-Local businesses, non-profits, and places of worship made efforts to support the victims and survivors of the attack.
-The Billy Graham Rapid Response Team sent eight chaplains to support residents of Southport and a vigil, which was attended by over 1,000 people, was hosted at Southport Baptist Church on September 28.
-On the same day, North Carolina governor Josh Stein also visited Southport where he joined local law enforcement and leaders.
+On September 28, North Carolina governor Josh Stein also visited Southport where he joined local law enforcement and leaders.
 Stein called for mental health reform and expressed support for a red flag gun law in a press conference after the shooting, stating, "There are people in our community who people know are a risk.
 A risk to others, a risk to themselves and they should not have firearms."

 North Carolina House speaker Destin Hall criticized Stein just ahead of his press conference in Southport for not signing House Bill 307, "Iryna's Law", immediately after receiving it.
 The crime bill, which was created in response to a fatal August 2025 stabbing in Charlotte of a Ukrainian refugee, included a provision which would require Stein to endorse the resumption of executions in North Carolina, did not include red flag gun law measures, made it more likely for people to be imprisoned or institutionalized when accused of a crime, and did not provide funding for anti-crime mental health care.
 On October 3, Stein signed the crime bill, stating that the August 2025 stabbing and Southport shooting had raised safety concerns state-wide.
 However, Stein said after he signed the bill that there would not be a resumption of executions during his tenure as governor.

+Southport mayor Rich Alt and local aldermen demanded that state and federal lawmakers pass legislation to improve and expand mental health services across the country.
+Some aldermen also supported the creation of red flag gun laws.
 Southport police chief Todd Coring praised the response of his officers, stating that they had arrived on scene within minutes of the first 911 call.
 Coring also urged unity and resilience in the aftermath of the attack and promised an increased police presence in the area where the shooting occurred.
-Additional police officers from across Brunswick County were brought in to support security efforts.
-Southport mayor Rich Alt and local aldermen demanded that state and federal lawmakers pass legislation to improve and expand mental health services across the country.
-Some aldermen also supported the creation of red flag gun laws.

-A local nonprofit, Southport Cares, raised $242,237.26 in donations and distributed $232,595.82 to the 34 families and wounded patrons and employees who were affected by the shooting.
-The nonprofit also covered bank expenses and PayPal fees that were accrued during distribution.
+Coring's grandfather and father also served as Southport police chief in the past, and he described the shooting as the darkest night of his career and said that "I never would, [in] a million years, would have thought we’d have a shooter here in our waterfront district".
+Coring said he wasn't ready to give his opinion of red flag gun laws, but he said that it should be debated and that it "does make us angry that there’s only so much that we can do because, you know, then someone will say we’re violating their gun rights".